Trend Micro Expands AI-Powered Cybersecurity Platform To Combat Accidental AI Misuse And External Abuse

+data-text="Trend Micro Expands AI-powered Cybersecurity Platform to Combat Accidental AI Misuse and External Abuse" data-link=" Micro Expands AI-powered Cybersecurity Platform to Combat Accidental AI Misuse and External Abuse" class="whatsapp">Shar Eva Chen, CEO: The promise of the AI era is only powerful if protected

-(MENAFN- Media OutReach Newswire) Eva Chen, CEO:“The promise of the AI era is only powerful if protected” HONG KONG SAR - Media OutReach Newswire - 8 May 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ), a global cybersecurity leader, today launched significant additional AI-powered functionality in its platform to secure organizational use of AI and better manage the risks associated with mass adoption of new AI tools.
+HONG KONG SAR - Media OutReach Newswire - 8 May 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 4704 ), a global cybersecurity leader, today launched significant additional AI-powered functionality in its platform to secure organizational use of AI and better manage the risks associated with mass adoption of new AI tools.

 Centralized management of employee access and usage of AI applications Prompt inspection to prevent data leaks and malicious injections Content filtering to meet compliance requirements Defense against large language model (LLM) attacks